dodokek/BinaryTranslator/README.md

 ## IR - Intermediate Representation

-> "In the world, where LLVM exists, we can't go without IR." - Dedinsky, ancient greek philosopher.
+> "In the world, where LLVM exists, we can't go without IR." - Dedinskophen, ancient greek philosopher.

 Each command of native assembly is translated into it's IR.
 After first iteration through *source binary file* we get array of structs: